brainhack-school2020/abide-fmri/README.md

 * `plotly`
 * HPC/Compute Canada

+---

 ### Data

 The goal of this project is to compare different machine learning models and cross-validation methods and see how well each is able to predict autism from resting state fMRI data.
-For that we are using the [ABIDE data set](http://fcon_1000.projects.nitrc.org/indi/abide/) which combines data from 20 different research sites.
+For that we are using the preprocessed open source [ABIDE database](http://fcon_1000.projects.nitrc.org/indi/abide/) which contains structural, functional, and phenotypic data of 539 individuals with autism and 573 typical controls from 20 different research sites.

+---

 ### Deliverables

+By the end of The BrainHack School, we hope to have the following:
+* `README.md` file
+* `requirements.txt` file that outlines the packages needed to run the script
+* Jupyter notebooks with code and explanations
+* GitHub repository documenting project workflow
+* Presentation showing project results

+---

-## Results
+## Project Results

-### Progress Overview
+### Becoming a Team
+The three of us joined forces when we realized that we shared many similar learning goals and interests.
+With such similar project ideas, we figured we would accomplish more working together by each taking on a different cross-validation methods to train various machine learning models.

+---

+### Team Project Management

+We all shared a common interest in making our project as reproducible as possible.
+This goal meant creating a transparent, collaborative workflow that could be tracked at any time by anyone.
+To achieve this objective, we utilized the many features that GitHub has to offer, all of which you can see in action at our shared repository [here](https://github.com/brainhack-school2020/abide-fmri).
+* **Branches:** used to simultaneously on our own parts and then push changes to the master branch
+* **Pull requests:** created when making changes to the master branch
+* **Issues:** used to communicate with each other and keep track of tasks
+* **Tags:** used to keep issues organized
+* **Milestones:** used to keep our main goals in mind (Week 4 presentation and final deliverable)
+* **Projects:** used to track various aspects of our work

+---

+### Standardized Data Preparation and Jupyter Notebooks

-The data are processed in a standardized way using a Python script that prepares the data for the machine learning classifier.
+The data are processed in a standardized way using a Python script that prepares the data for the machine learning classifiers.
 Several Jupyter notebooks then implement different models and cross-validation techniques which are described in detail below.

+---

-### Tools Learned
+### Tools, Technologies, and Libraries Learned

+Many of these contribute to open science practices!

+* Git/GitHub
+* Jupyter notebooks
+* Python
+* Visual Studio Code
+* `nilearn`
+* `scikit-learn`
+* `plotly`
+* `matplotlib`
+* `numpy`
+* `pandas`
+* `seaborn`
+* `venv`

+---

 ### Deliverables